Commence Celebration

 Downtown

 Ethan Stowell’s restaurants are reliable crowd-pleasers, but his spot inside the Four Seasons feels best suited to a celebration.
-The menu’s high-end but not stuffy, from the raw bar to seasonal salads and entrees like seared scallops or rigatoni in duck ragu.
-Goldfinch also has a kids menu, and a brunch (and lunch) in that elegant dining room feels similarly festive.
+The menu’s high-end but not stuffy, from the raw bar to seasonal salads and entrées like seared scallops or rigatoni in duck ragu.
+Goldfinch also has a kids menu, and a brunch or lunch in that elegant dining room feels similarly festive.

 Share